We have discussed all the examinations of breast in this article. The list of discussion is mentioned below.

 - Then the examiner holds the cyst in one hand and gently taps the cyst’s centre with the index finger of the other hand.

-- The fluctuation test will be positive in chronic abscess and lipoma, in addition to cysts.
+- The fluctuation test will be positive in and

 11. Performing transillumination test :